DyPamear-AE/DyPamear-AE/README.md

-# DyPamear: Efficient and Scalable Dynamic Graph Pattern Mining with Practical Processing-in-Memory Architecture
+# DyPamear: Efficient and Scalable Dynamic Graph Pattern Mining on Practical Processing-in-Memory Architecture

 **DyPamear** is an efficient **dynamic graph pattern mining (DGPM)** system for the UPMEM **Processing-in-Memory (PIM)** architecture.